-On October 24, 2012, the Company announced the results of the PEA on the Ann Mason deposit.
-Key results from the PEA can be summarized as follows:
+On September 9, 2015, the Company announced the results of the 2015 PEA on the Ann Mason deposit.
+Key results from the 2015 PEA can be summarized as follows:

-- Base case, pre-tax NPV (using a 7.5% discount rate) ("NPV7.5") of \$1.11 billion, internal rate of return ("IRR") of 14.8%, and payback of 6.4 years, based on long term metal prices of \$3.00/lb copper, \$13.50/lb molybdenum, \$1,200/oz gold and \$22/oz silver (the "Base Case"); - Base Case, post-tax NPV7.5 of \$690 million, IRR of 12.6%, and payback of 7.1 years; - Development capital costs of approximately \$1.28 billion, including contingency;
+- Base case, pre-tax net present value (using a 7.5% discount rate) ("NPV7.5") of \$1,158 million, internal rate of return ("IRR") of 15.8% and payback of 6.4 years, based on long term metal prices of \$3.00/lb copper, \$11.00/lb molybdenum, \$1,200/oz gold and \$20/oz silver (the "Base Case").

-- Average cash costs (net of by-product sales) of \$1.46/lb copper; - Net annual undiscounted cash flow over the life of mine ("LOM") is approximately \$227 million per year; - 100,000 tpd conventional open pit mine utilizing a conventional sulphide flotation mill with a 24 year mine life; - LOM production of 5.14 billion pounds of copper and 36.4 million pounds of molybdenum; - LOM strip ratio of 2.16:1 waste to mineralized material; - LOM average copper recovery of 93.5%; and - Copper concentrate grading 30%.
+- Base Case post-tax NPV7.5 of \$770 million, IRR of 13.7% and payback of 6.9 years.

+- Development capital costs of approximately \$1.35 billion, including \$103 million contingency.

+- Pre-production development of three years.

+- Mine production for 21 years, followed by four years of reclamation (Life of Mine or "LOM").

+- Average LOM cash costs (net of by-product sales) pre-tax of \$1.49/lb copper (see Non-U.S. GAAP Performance Measurement above).

+- Average LOM AISC (net of by-product sales) pre-tax of \$1.57/lb copper (see Non-U.S. GAAP Performance Measurement above).

+- Net average pre-tax undiscounted cash flow over Years 1 to 21 of approximately \$298 million per year (and post-tax of \$238 million per year).

+- LOM payable production of approximately:

+- o 5.1 billion pounds of copper,

+- o 46 million pounds of molybdenum,

+- o 0.4 million ounces of gold, and

+- o 8.8 million ounces of silver.

+- Average annual payable production of approximately:

+- o 241 million pounds of copper,

+- o 2.2 million pounds of molybdenum,

+- o 20,000 ounces of gold, and

+- o 421,000 ounces of silver.

+- Strip ratio of 2.01:1 waste to mineralized material (including pre-strip).

+- LOM average copper recovery of 92%.

+- Copper concentrate grading 30% with no penalty elements identified.

-The PEA is preliminary in nature and includes Inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the PEA will be realized.
+The 2015 PEA is preliminary in nature and includes Inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the PEA will be realized.
 Mineral resources that are not mineral reserves do not have demonstrated economic viability.

-The following information was taken from "Amended and Restated Preliminary Economic Assessment on the Ann Mason Project Nevada, U.S.A." with an effective date of October 24, 2012, amended October 15, 2014 ("AMTR12").
-AMTR12 was prepared by AGP, and a copy is filed on SEDAR at www.sedar.com.
-AMTR12 forms the basis for the information in this AIF regarding the Ann Mason Project.
+The following information was taken from the 2015 PEA, titled "Updated Preliminary Economic Assessment on the Ann Mason Project, Nevada, U.S.A.", with an effective date of September 9, 2015.
+The 2015 PEA was prepared by AGP and Amec Foster Wheeler, and a copy is filed on SEDAR at www.sedar.com.
+The 2015 PEA forms the basis for the information in this AIF regarding the Ann Mason Project.
 Portions of the information are based on assumptions, qualifications and procedures, which are not fully described herein.
-Reference should be made to the full text of AMTR12.
+Reference should be made to the full text of the 2015 PEA.